Ted Gioia: Bio

 Bowl team, which was featured on television, and defeated Yale in the

 national finals.
-Gioia also worked extensively as a jazz pianist during this
+Gioia also worked extensively as a jazz pianist during

-undergraduate.
+still an undergraduate.

 After graduation, Gioia received a degree in Philosophy, Politics and